Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

 \subsection{Individual logicals of CSS type}

 \begin{lemma} Let $Q$ be a CSS quantum LDPC code.
-Let the unions of $\overline{Z}$ and $\overline{X}$ logical representatives to be measured have no overlap, i.e. no $\overline{Z}$ representative to be measured intersects with any $\overline{X}$ representative to be measured.
-We can simultaneously measure Pauli operators with representative weight at most $\omega$ of either $Z$ or $X$ type on $t$ different logical qubits individually on $Q$ while retaining fault-distance and the LDPC property, using $\CO(t\omega(\log t + \log^3\omega))$ new data qubits and checks. \end{lemma} \proof As each $\overline{Z}$ logical has no intersection with an $\overline{X}$ logical, each union of $\overline{Z}$ and $\overline{X}$ logicals can be branched independently, and their representative copies on leaves measured by gauging logical measurement.
-Formally, we can apply local Cliffords to each $\overline{X}$ logical to convert it into a product of $Z$ Paulis, and compute the branching of all $t$ logicals as though they are $\overline{Z}$ logicals using Lemma~\ref{lem:mixed_branching}, then apply local Cliffords to convert back, to acquire a valid branching for the logicals of mixed types.
+Let the unions of $\bar{Z}$ and $\bar{X}$ logical representatives to be measured have no overlap, i.e. no $\bar{Z}$ representative to be measured intersects with any $\bar{X}$ representative to be measured.
+We can simultaneously measure individual Pauli operators with representative weight at most $\omega$ of either $Z$ or $X$ type on $t$ different logical qubits on $Q$ while retaining fault-distance and the LDPC property, using $\CO(t\omega(\log t + \log^3\omega))$ new data qubits and checks. \end{lemma} \proof As each $\bar{Z}$ logical has no intersection with an $\bar{X}$ logical, each union of $\bar{Z}$ and $\bar{X}$ logicals can be branched independently, and their representative copies on leaves measured by gauging logical measurement.
+Formally, we can apply local Cliffords to each $\bar{X}$ logical to convert it into a product of $Z$ Paulis, and compute the branching of all $t$ logicals as though they are $\bar{Z}$ logicals using Lemma~\ref{lem:mixed_branching}, then apply local Cliffords to convert back, to acquire a valid branching for the logicals of mixed types.
 Hence we can apply Lemma~\ref{lem:sim_measurement}. \endproof

-Unfortunately, representatives of $\overline{Z}$ and $\overline{X}$ operators will generally overlap substantially, even when they commute.
-When the representatives overlap, the new checks introduced in $Z$-type and $X$-type branches do not commute in general, as the $\overline{X}$ logicals are deformed when branching $\overline{Z}$ logicals and vice versa \cite[App.~F]{ZL}.
-Thus Lemma~\ref{lem:ZX_sim_measurement} requires the representatives to be chosen such that no $\overline{Z}$ representative to be measured overlaps with any $\overline{X}$ representative to be measured.
-We now show that this is always possible, when the logical operators are on different logical qubits.
+Unfortunately, representatives of $\bar{Z}$ and $\bar{X}$ operators will generally overlap substantially, even when they commute.
+When the representatives overlap, the new checks introduced in $Z$-type and $X$-type branches do not commute in general, as the $\bar{X}$ logicals are deformed when branching $\bar{Z}$ logicals and vice versa \cite[App.~F]{ZL}.
+Thus Lemma~\ref{lem:ZX_sim_measurement} requires the representatives to be chosen such that no $\bar{Z}$ representative to be measured overlaps with any $\bar{X}$ representative to be measured.
+This is always possible when the logical operators are on different logical qubits, as stated by the following lemma.

-We say that a logical operator representative $v$ is \textit{contained} in a set $V$ of data qubits if every data qubit in $v$ is in $V$.